John Kufuor: 2024 General Elections

-In a lead up to the 2024 Ghana Elections, Former President John Kufour publicly endorsed Dr. Mahamudu Bawumia's presidential campaign, highlighting his impressive skills in economic management as the reason for his endorsement.
-He received serious criticism from Alan Kyerematen, who expressed his endorsement of Dr. Bawumia has tarnished the impartiality expected of a former statesman.
+In a lead up to the 2024 Ghana Elections, former President John Kufuor publicly endorsed Dr. Mahamudu Bawumia's presidential campaign, highlighting his impressive skills in economic management as the reason for his endorsement.
+He received serious criticism from Alan Kyerematen, who expressed his endorsement of Dr. Bawumia as having tarnished the impartiality expected of a former statesman.

 Awards and accolades

 Kufuor has received numerous awards, including the Face-of-Good-Governance Award, Chatham House Prize, the Climate Change Award, and the World Food Program's Global Ambassador Against Hunger.